-4.9.4 The Relationship Between Foreign Direct Investments and Control of Corruption
+4.9.4.
+The relationship between foreign direct investments and control of corruption

-This relationship is exhibited by model 7 and model 8 in table 11.
-According to the test results for model 8, control of corruption [Wald $\chi^2$ (2) = 0.18, p = 0.9152] has a non-significant relation with FDI at 0.05 level.
-The coefficient of determination ( $R^2$ = 0.0100) is very low an indication of control of corruption has no ability to explain the variations in FDI inflows into the eastern Africa region.
-The coefficients of control of corruption (-61.0984, p = 0.674) indicate a negative and non-significant relationship at 0.05 level, an indication that control of corruption influences the flow of foreign direct investment into the eastern Africa region negatively.
+This relationship is exhibited by model 7 and model 8 in Table 10.
+According to the test results for model 8, control of corruption (Wald χ^2 [2] = 0.18, P = 0.9152) has a non-significant relation with FDI at 0.05 level.
+The coefficient of determination (R2 = 0.0100) is very low an indication of control of corruption has no ability to explain the variations in FDI inflows into the eastern Africa region.
+The coefficients of control of corruption (-61.0984, P = 0.674) indicate a negative and non-significant relationship at 0.05 level, an indication that control of corruption influences the flow of foreign direct investment into the eastern Africa region negatively.
 Equation 8 was therefore fitted.

-''' FDI = 354.1761 - 61.0984COC (8)
+$$FDI=354.1761-61.0984COC \tag{8}$$